alaadahmed/phoenix-graphql-elm/README.md

   - [ ] Add GraphQL Schema and Resolvers.
   - [ ] Implement Elm-GraphQL and connect to our backend.

-To start your Phoenix server:
+## To start your Phoenix server:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.setup`
-  * Install Node.js dependencies with `cd assets && npm install`
+  * Install Node.js dependencies with `cd assets && yarn install`
   * Start Phoenix endpoint with `mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.